Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 -  [Materialize](https://materializecss.com/getting-started.html) for offering a modern responsive front-end framework.

 - [Flask](https://en.wikipedia.org/wiki/Flask_(web_framework)) for providing a framework including components like Jinja and Werkzeug.
+It was used for rendering templates, URI's, redirects, requests and flash messages.

+- [BSON](https://en.wikipedia.org/wiki/BSON) was used to access the data in MongoDB and to access ID's Werkzeug

+- [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/) was user to hash password entry when registering to the site and encrypting on MongoDB.

 -   [W3Schools](https://www.w3schools.com/) for providing a wealth of information about HTML, CSS and JavaScript.
 It was a very informative and beneficial resource.

 -   [GitHub](https://github.com/)  for hosting for software development and version control.